Obsolescence Guaranteed

 Vintage Computing Pages

 Since you're here, you are probably looking for vintage computers.
-I've been a computer hobbyist since the early Eighties and over the years, I've gathered a nice collection of machines that played a role in shaping the microcomputer revolution.
-This site is dedicated to those machines.
+I've been a computer hobbyist since the early 80s.
+Over the years, I've gathered a collection of machines that played a role in shaping the microcomputer revolution.
+This site is dedicated to them.

-Over the last few years, I also got into homebrewing: designing and building your own microcomputers.
+I also got into homebrewing: designing your own computers.
 Whatever it is, I hope you find on this site what you came to look for!

 Homebrew Computer Kits